sofiareis/moko/README.md

 # Moko
-A mobile app that aims to promote sustainable development by encouraging eating local and fresh produce.
+A mobile app that aims to promote sustainable development by connecting producers directly to consumers.

 Submitted to Pinnacle Hackathon 2021